This post may contain eBay affiliate links. Please read our disclosure policy.

 Best Jose Canseco Rookie Card: 1986 Topps Tiffany RC

-We don’t blame him or any other player who used roids at the time as just about every major power hitter in the game was on them… what we don’t respect is him running his mouth about it… but in part that adds to the mystique of his baseball cards and himself as a person.
+We don’t blame him or any other player who used roids at the time, as just about every primary power hitter in the game was on them… what we don’t respect is him running his mouth about it… but in part, that adds to the mystique of his baseball cards and himself as a person.

-Were not loading up on Canseco rookie cards but will eventually by a few… we will target the Topps Traded and Donruss Rated Rookie cards as we feel those have the best ROI potential.
+We’re not loading up on Canseco rookie cards but will eventually buy a few… we will target the Topps Traded and Donruss Rated Rookie cards as we feel those have the best ROI potential.

 Investment Rating: Moderate Buy

 Ownership Disclosure: None but looking for Rated Rookie and Tiffany